Acrolinx for Visual Studio Code - Version 1.0 (14 February 2017)

 Manage Extraction Settings on the Acrolinx Server

 For all Acrolinx sidebar editions, you can configure the extraction settings in the Acrolinx Server .
 Your guidance package includes a default Context Segmentation Definition (CSD) file specific to markdown.
 You'll need to update to a new guidance package to get this new CSD.

 Be sure to request a new license to get the sidebar edition activated for your server.

 Install Acrolinx From the Command Line and Preset the Address of the Acrolinx Server

 We've packaged Acrolinx for Visual Studio Code as a standard .vsix extension.
 You can automate and configure Acrolinx for users just like you would for other Visual Studio Code extensions.
-For more details, see the article Administering Acrolinx for Visual Studio Code in this help center.
+For more details, see the article Acrolinx for Visual Studio Code in this help center.

 Acrolinx for Visual Studio Code supports Microsoft Visual Studio Code version 1.7 and later.
 We've developed and tested this version of Acrolinx with Visual Studio Code 1.9 on Windows, Mac OS X, and Linux.